Platform development

 The Pull Request on opencti repository should be (issue or bug)/number + optional, example: issue/7062-contributing

-The pull request on connector or client-python should refer to the opencti one by starting with "opencti/" and then the same name.
+The pull request on connector should refer to the opencti one by starting with "opencti/" and then the same name.
 Example: opencti/issue/7062-contributing